 Cardiovascular (aerobic) exercise increases oxygen delivery to the brain, likely accounting for its positive effects on brain injury recovery.
 Any exercise that involves large, rhythmic movements (such as walking, cycling, swimming, or rowing) can get the heart pumping and provide cognitive benefits.
 With a physician’s permission, patients can start performing cardiovascular exercise very gradually, with no more than 20 to 30 minutes per session.
 Patients should, eventually, aim to perform at least 150 minutes per week of moderate physical activity.

 Resistance training is especially useful for helping patients return to activities of daily living, as this type of training improves bone density, balance, and muscular strength.
 Resistance training (utilising dumbbells, selectorised machines, body weight, or resistance tubing) should be performed at least 2 days per week.

 Flexibility and balance training can help patients improve coordination, regain independence, and prevent the pain and stiffness associated with TBIs.
 Patients should always stretch after training, and performing balance, coordination, and range-of-motion exercises under the guidance of a physiotherapist is highly recommended.

 Traumatic brain injuries are all-too-common.
-Though the severity and outcome of injury depends on a variety of factors (including health status, type of injury, and availability of medical interventions), numerous studies prove that exercise (particularly aerobic exercise) can improve cognition and prevent depression and fatigue.
+Though the severity and outcome of injury depends on a variety of factors (including health status, diet, type of injury, and availability of medical interventions), numerous studies prove that exercise (particularly aerobic exercise) can improve cognition and prevent depression and fatigue.